HHS/TANF-app/docs/Product-Strategy/Roadmap-and-Backlog.md

 _Risks:_ The users that would be on-boarded to this process, would potentially have to learn and adjust with future releases and changes in functionality and workflow.
 Increased communication with them should help here.
 | Outcome | Status |
 | -------- | ------- |
-| STT user of the system knows their file(s) were successfully uploaded | Not Started
+| STT user of the system knows their file(s) were successfully uploaded | In progress
 | Files successfully transferred to ACF server | Not Started
 | Files uploaded by STT user(s) are successfully entered into the existing TDRS system | Not Started